griptape-ai/griptape-docs/docs/griptape-framework/data/vector-store-drivers.md

 - `upsert_text()` for updating and inserting new arbitrary strings into vector DBs.
 The method will automatically generate embeddings for a given value.
 - `upsert_vector()` for updating and inserting new vectors directly.
 - `query()` for querying vector DBs.
+- `create_index()`: For easy index creation.

 Each vector driver takes a [BaseEmbeddingDriver](../../reference/griptape/drivers/embedding/base_embedding_driver.md) used to dynamically generate embeddings for strings.

 !!! info
     More vector drivers are coming soon.

-## LocalVectorStoreDriver
+## Local Vector Store Driver

-This driver can be used to load and query data from memory.
+The [LocalVectorStoreDriver](../../reference/griptape/drivers/vector/local_vector_store_driver.md) can be used to load and query data from memory.
 Here is a complete example of how the driver can be used to load a webpage into the driver and query it later:

 ```python
 from griptape.artifacts import BaseArtifact